uecode/amazon-bundle/README.md

 Amazon Bundle
 ============

-This bundle handles connections w/ various Amazon AWS services.
+This bundle is a semantic configuration and service provider for the AWS PHP SDK v2

 ## Copyright

-Copyright (c) 2013 Underground Elephant
+Copyright (c) 2014 Underground Elephant

 ## License